Ralph Wilcox (politician)

-Ralph Wilcox (July 9, 1818 – April 18, 1877) was the first teacher and practicing doctor in Portland, Oregon.
+Ralph Wilcox (July 9, 1818 – April 18, 1877) was the first teacher and practicing medical doctor in Portland, Oregon.
 He also served in the Provisional Government of Oregon, was a legislator during both the territorial period and when Oregon became a state, and a judge of Twality County during the provisional government.
-A native of New York, he committed suicide at work at the United States District Court for the District of Oregon in Portland.
+He killed himself at work at the United States District Court for the District of Oregon in Portland.

 Early life

-Wilcox was born in East Bloomfield, New York, to Arminta Lee Wilcox and Ralph Wilcox Sr. on July 9, 1818.
+A native of New York, Wilcox was born in East Bloomfield, New York, to Arminta Lee Wilcox and Ralph Wilcox Sr. on July 9, 1818.
 In New York the younger Ralph graduated from Geneva Medical College in 1839.
 He then moved to Missouri where he practiced medicine.
 Then in 1840 Ralph married Julia Ann Fickel, and the couple would have five children.
 In 1845 the family traveled the Oregon Trail to Oregon Country and took the ill-fated Meek Cutoff.